Generic Name: dinoprostone topical (DYE no PROS tone TOP ik al)

 if your pregnancy is at full term (40 weeks).

-Dinoprostone is a gel that is placed directly onto the cervix through the vagina using a special applicator.
-Your doctor, nurse, or other healthcare professional will give you this medication.
+Dinoprostone is a gel or suppository that is placed directly onto the cervix through the vagina using a special applicator.
+A healthcare provider will give you this medication.

 Dinoprostone is usually given while you are lying on your back.
 Your doctor may use a vaginal speculum to view your cervix.
 This will help your doctor determine how much of this medication to use.